rust-lang/book/src/ch06-02-match.md

 In the previous section we wanted to get the inner `T` value out of the `Some` case when using `Option<T>`; we can do this in a very similar way!
-Instead of comparing coins we will be comparing patterns, but the way that the `match` expression works remains the same.
+Instead of comparing coins we will be comparing the variants of `Option<T>`, but the way that the `match` expression works remains the same.

-Let's say we want to write a function that takes an `Option<i32>`, and if there's a value inside, adds one to that value.
+Let's say we want to write a function that takes an `Option<i32>` and if there's a value inside, adds one to that value.
 If there isn't a value inside, the function should return the `None` value and not attempt to perform any operations.